Wilhelm von Wedell-Piesdorf: Career

-From 1879 to 1885 he was a conservative member of the Prussian House of Representatives.
-From 1884 he was a member of the Reichstag for the Free Conservative Party, of which he became the president in the same year, until he was made minister of the royal household by Kaiser Wilhelm II in 1888.
-From 1885 he was a member of the Prussian House of Lords, and became its president in 1912.
+From 1879 to 1885 he represented the Sangerhausen constituency as a Conservative member of the Prussian House of Representatives.
+From 1884 to 1890, he was a Free Conservative member of the Reichstag, representing the Erfurt constituency.
+Immediately after his election to the Reichstag, he was also elected its president.
+In 1885 he became a member of the Prussian House of Lords, before becoming its president in 1912 (until 1915).
+In 1888, he was made Minister of the Royal Household by Kaiser Wilhelm II, serving in that role until 1907.

-He was a member of the student fraternity Corps Saxo-Borussia Heidelberg.
+Wedell was a Chancellor of the Order of St. John.
 From 1910 to 1937 the Wedellplatz in Berlin-Friedrichsfelde was named after him.